 Lastly, Mr. Mennel noted the race to power these technological advancements and the need for novel energy solutions to meet growing power demands, particularly through advanced nuclear technologies.
 Innovation in fission reactor designs, small modular reactors (SMRs), and even fusion power can support the energy needs of these power-hungry innovations, alongside an important role for renewable energy as storage improves.

 In conclusion, Mr. Mennel outlined key opportunities for the Mountain West to capitalize on these trends.
-First, investing in diverse skills is essential given changing demands, particularly in clean energy, where jobs accounted for half of all energy jobs created in 2023, and demand for nuclear expertise has surged by 270 percent.
+First, investing in diverse skills is essential given changing demands, particularly in clean energy, where jobs accounted for half of all energy jobs created in 2023.
+Estimates suggest the need to grow the nuclear workforce by approximately 275% to support new reactor construction, operations, and supply chain needs.
 Additionally, as AI becomes ubiquitous, cultivating soft skills will help workers stand out.
 Second, he urged the importance of preserving the Mountain West’s vibrant cities and natural beauty, which remain significant competitive advantages that must be recognized and protected.